From 1668, the birth of Thomas Coram, to the work we do today, discover the story of care.

 January 18, 1863 3:32 pm

 The artist donates The Christening to the Foundling Hospital.
 All children entering the Foundling Hospital were baptised into the Anglican church.
-This painting reflects prevailing social attitudes that viewed them and their mothers as sinful.
 Photo credit: Coram in the care of the Foundling Museum.

 The artist donates The Sick Room to the Foundling Hospital.
 Child and infant deaths were common in Britain until the 20th century, and were popular themes in art and literature.
 Photo credit: Coram in the care of the Foundling Museum.